A causal framework for evaluating the total effect of strategies aiming to expand screening and to improve outcomes: Introduction

 \section{Introduction}

-Missing data remain a persistent challenge in medical and public health research \cite{little_prevention_2012}.
-Persons with complete data on key variables often differ meaningfully from persons with missing data.
-Failure to account for these differences can lead to biased estimates and precision losses \cite{little_statistical_2002,rubin_inference_1976,robins_semiparametric_1995}.
-Common approaches to handle missing data include (1) a "complete-case analysis", which restricts to participants with the relevant variables measured, (2) adjustment for baseline factors (e.g., age and sex) through standardization (i.e., G-computation) or inverse weighting, and (3) multiple imputation \cite{white_multiple_2011,ma_imputation_2011,sterne_multiple_2009}.
-These approaches are not directly applicable when the total effect is of interest and measurement mediates the causal effect.

-Concretely, health screening is often the first step to initiating a new treatment or prevention product.
+Health screening is the first step to initiating a new treatment or prevention product.
 For example, HIV testing is a prerequisite for initiation of antiretroviral therapy (ART) for persons with HIV and for initiation of pre-exposure prophylaxis (PrEP) for persons at risk of HIV acquisition.
-Similarly, blood pressure must be measured prior to starting antihypertensive medication, and LDL cholesterol must be measured prior to starting Statins.
-However, the coverage of health screening is never 100\%, and the target population of our prevention/treatment efforts is generally unknown (e.g., \cite{unaids_2024_2024,ataklte_burden_2015}).
-Therefore, implementation strategies to improve health outcomes often also aim to improve the reach of health screening.
-For example, a strategy could expand outreach and service delivery into the community through village health teams or peer-based approaches (e.g., \cite{shahmanesh_effect_2021,kakande_community-based_2023,hickey_community_2025}).
-Likewise, a strategy could improve screening and uptake by integrating services at the health clinic or by offering new services at a pharmacy (e.g., \cite{{ortblad_stand-alone_2023,kabami_multi-component_2024}}).
+Similarly, blood pressure must be measured prior to starting antihypertensive medication, and LDL cholesterol must be measured prior to starting statins.
+Thus, status awareness is the first pillar in the Care Cascade: the series of steps from reaching persons in need through their consistent use of treatment/prevention \cite{unaids_2024_2024,unaids_2021_prevention_cascades,unaids_hiv_nodate,unaids_2025_2025}.The term ``cascade'' highlights the drop-offs occurring at each step of the process.
+Indeed, the coverage of health screening is rarely 100\%.
+As a result, the focus population of our treatment/prevention efforts is generally unknown (i.e., subject to missingness).

+To improve health at a population-level, we need strategies also improve the reach of health screening.
+Such a strategy could expand outreach and service delivery into the community through village health teams or peer-based approaches (e.g., \cite{shahmanesh_effect_2021,kakande_community-based_2023,hickey_community_2025}).
+Alternatively, a strategy could improve screening and uptake by integrating services at the health clinic or by offering new services at a pharmacy (e.g., \cite{{ortblad_stand-alone_2023,kabami_multi-component_2024}}).
+These strategies are often deployed at the group-level or induces changes at the group-level.
+Examples of groups include communities, pharmacies, clinics, and health systems.